ironcalc/IronCalc/CONTRIBUTING.md

 ## 🛠 Changes to the main repo

-If are used to work with GitHub the following steps should be straightforward.
+If are comfortable working with GitHub and Git, the following steps should be straightforward.
+For more general information visit [GitHub Docs](https://docs.github.com/en) and [Git Documentation](https://git-scm.com/doc).

 1. **Fork the repository**
    Start by forking the repository to your own GitHub account.
-You can do this by clicking the "Fork" button on the top right of this page.
+You can do this by clicking the "Fork" button on the top right of the repository page.

 2. **Clone the original repository**
    Clone the original repository to your local machine: